ppy/osu-wiki/wiki/People/Beatmap_Nominators/Becoming_a_Beatmap_Nominator/en.md

   - This map should have 0 nominations when the application is submitted.
   - The applicant should briefly describe why the map is ready (or nearly ready) to be nominated.
 - **A mod on a map that is NOT ready to be nominated without significant improvements.**
-  - This intends to show the applican'ts issue identification skills, communication skills, and understanding of standards for Ranked maps.
+  - This intends to show the applicant's issue identification skills, communication skills, and understanding of standards for Ranked maps.
   - This map should include a spread with at least Normal, Hard, and Insane difficulties, and be hosted by a different user from the previous map.
   - The applicant should briefly explain why the map is NOT ready to be nominated, while using their modding to back up their reasons.
 - **A mod on a map that proves the applicant is able to judge map quality and readiness for Ranked.**